gportella/codewars_challenges/assembler_interpreter_more_instructions/README.md

 ## Output Format

 - The normal output format is a string returned with the `end` command.
-- For Scala and Rust, wrap the string in `Option` according to platform requirements.
 - If the program finishes without executing `end`, return `-1` (integer).

 ## Input Format